[Smart Beekeeping Dev Log Part 2] Designing the "ID Card" for Our Hives

 Hello, everyone.
 How is your winter beginning?
 Here on the farm in Korea, the air has turned crisp and cold.
 This is the season when our most important winter work begins: making "Meju" (메주) .
 To be honest, I planned to take fresh photos of the Meju blocks hanging in our farm today.
 However, life as a farmer and a father doesn't always go to plan.
 My youngest child (7 years old) caught a bad winter cold, and I've been busy running between farm duties and caring for my little one.
 Since I couldn't step away to take taking photos, I decided to use technology to share the spirit of this beautiful tradition with you.
 A Note on the Image Above: The image you see was generated by AI to capture the nostalgic atmosphere of the Korean countryside in the 1960s and 70s.
 Please note that modern Korean farms (including mine!) are much more modernized now with different architecture and facilities.
 However, even though our buildings have changed, the traditional spirit of ...

-A Beekeeper's Journal: The 40-Day Sleep and the "Winter Cluster"
+A Beekeeper's Journal(Part 3): The 40-Day Sleep and the "Winter Cluster"

 이미지